-Interestingly, as summarized in Table 1 (second row), GPT-3, GPT-3.5, and highschool students all assigned a negative valence label to math, while GPT-4 assigned a neutral valence label.
+Interestingly, as summarized in Table 1 (second row), GPT-3, ChatGPT, and high school students all assigned a negative valence label to math while GPT-4, assigned a neutral valence label.
 These negative and neutral perceptions are consistent with the respective negative and positive semantic frames (third/fourth row).
-Hence, the negative perceptions of math by older LLMs are in line with those of high-school students who are influenced by math anxiety.
+Hence, the negative perceptions of math by older LLMs are in line with those of high school students who are influenced by math anxiety.
 On the other hand, the newer language model (GPT-4) shows some improvement in this area, identifying math as a neutral concept linked with several positively perceived concepts.
 This pattern indicates an intriguing evolution of GPT-4 compared to its predecessors in terms of overcoming negative attitudes toward math.

-Table 1 also considers non-emotional words (fifth row), i.e., words that were featured in the semantic frame of math but were not featured in the National Research Canada Emotion Lexicon [53].
-These non-emotional words are interesting because they provide a way to gauge the number of domain knowledge associates, i.e., associations of math related to its foundational elements, instruments, and tools.
-Interestingly, high-school students provided the highest percentage of non-emotional words (84%).
-In LLMs, the percentage of non-emotional words increased with newer versions, demonstrated by a growing tendency for GPT-4 (74%) to produce domain-knowledge associations compared to GPT-3 (37%) and GPT-3.5 (56%), thus approaching the amount of domain-knowledge produced by high-school students (84%).
+Table 1 also considers non-emotional words (fifth row), i.e. words that were featured in the semantic frame of math but were not featured in the National Research Canada Emotion Lexicon [46].
+These non-emotional words are interesting because they provide a way to gauge the number of domain knowledge associates, i.e. associations of math related to its foundational elements, instruments, and tools.
+Interestingly, high school students provided the highest percentage of non-emotional words (84%).
+In LLMs, the percentage of non-emotional words increased with newer versions, demonstrated by a growing tendency for GPT-4 (74%) to produce domain-knowledge associations compared to GPT-3 (37%) and ChatGPT (56%), thus approaching the amount of domain-knowledge produced by high school students (84%).

-Regarding the perceptions of these non-emotional concepts (sixth row), high-school students (43%), GPT-3 (45%), and GPT-3.5 (54%) all tended to perceive them negatively, indicating an unpleasant feeling about mathematical methods and instruments.
+Regarding the perceptions of these non-emotional concepts (sixth row), high school students (43%), GPT-3 (45%) and ChatGPT (54%) all tended to perceive them negatively, indicating an unpleasant feeling about mathematical methods and instruments.
 In contrast, GPT-4 identified these non-emotional concepts as mostly neutral (39%) and positive (51%).
 This finding highlights GPT-4's more positive attitude towards math compared to older and simpler language models.

-5. Discussion
+5 Discussion

-Our findings provide compelling evidence that large language models, including GPT 3, GPT-3.5 and even GPT-4, frame academic concepts such as math, school, and teachers with strongly negative associations.
-These deviations from neutrality were quantified within the quantitative framework of behavioral forma mentis networks [27,41], i.e., cognitive networks representing continued free association data enriched with valence scores.
-In the absence of impersonation, GPT-3 and GPT-3.5 in particular provided negative connotations for math, perceiving it as a boring and frustrating discipline, and providing no positive associations with complex real-world applications.
-Unlike STEM experts, who linked creativity and real-world applications to math (as found in previous work [27]), LLMs framed math as detached from scientific advancements and real-world understanding.
-This pattern was identified in two different approaches, one leveraging semantic frame analysis [26] and another using the circumplex model of affect [48], powered through psychological data.
-Our analyses identified concerning deviations from neutrality in how GPT-3.5 and GPT-3 framed math, highlighting negative stereotypical associations as expressed through negative emotional jargon, even in the latest GPT-4 model.
+Our findings provide compelling evidence that large language models like GPT 3, ChatGPT and even GPT-4 frame academic concepts such as math, school, and teachers with strongly negative associations.
+These deviations from neutrality were quantified within the quantitative framework of behavioral forms mentis networks [65, 66], i.e. cognitive networks representing continued free association data enriched with valence scores.
+In the absence of impersonation, GPT-3 and ChatGPT in particular provided negative connotations for math, perceiving it as a boring and frustrating discipline, and providing no positive associations with complex real-world applications.
+Unlike STEM experts, who linked creativity and real-world applications to math (as found in previous work [65]), LLMs framed math as detached from scientific advancements and real-world understanding.
+This pattern was identified in two different approaches, one leveraging semantic frame analysis [1] and another using the circumplex model of affect [52], powered through psychological data.
+Our analyses identified concerning deviations from neutrality in how ChatGPT and GPT-3 framed math, highlighting negative stereotypical associations as expressed through negative emotional jargon, even in the latest GPT-4 model.